-All applicants must have a minimum of two years of full-time employment or approval of the Council of Graduate Studies.
+All applicants, except for sport management, must have a minimum of two years of full-time employment or approval of the Council of Graduate Studies.

 Upon completion of the application file for admission, all applicants are required to schedule an interview with the Director of Graduate Studies.